 These podcasts can investigate elements of memory, heritage, tradition, preservation, restitution, belonging, alienation, reimagination, regeneration, recapture, reappropriation, and/or joy across borders—borders between the human and natural world, the physical and metaphysical, the present and the past, the built environment and the experienced environment, and borders between languages, cultures, and places just to name a few.

 This season, we will be inaugurating a peer review process for all podcasts, which we hope will benefit both our peer reviewers and our contributors.
 There will be six peer reviewers from varied urban humanities communities (academia, arts, and planning), who will provide rich and nuanced feedback for each contributor.
 Each contributor will be required to submit an initial proposal and two subsequent drafts to peer reviewers (two reviewers will review each step of this process).
 We ask that you envision your podcast episode to be 20-30 minutes in length.
-To help accompany our contributors, the editorial board will run two podcast workshops: one on narrative and one on sound planned for January of 2023.
-Completed podcasts will be expected by April 30th, 2023.
+To help accompany our contributors, the editorial board will run two podcast workshops: one on narrative and one on sound planned for March of 2023.
+Completed podcasts will be expected by the end of May, 2023.
 Season 3 will be released in June 2023.

-- A 1 page single-spaced abstract about your vision for your 20-30 minute podcast that will be completed by April 30th, 2023 that focuses on the themes of Digital Salon’s 3rd season.
+- A 1 page single-spaced abstract about your vision for your 20-30 minute podcast that will be completed by the end of May, 2023 that focuses on the themes of Digital Salon’s 3rd season.